workos/authkit-react/README.md

 * `signIn`: Redirects the user to the Hosted AuthKit sign-in page.
 Takes an optional `state` argument.
 * `signUp`: Redirects the user to the Hosted AuthKit sign-up page.
 Takes an optional `state` argument.
 * `signOut`: Ends the session.

+The following claims may be populated if the user is part of an organization:

+* `organizationId`: The currently-selected organization.
+* `role`: The `role` of the user for the current organization.
+* `permissions`: Permissions corresponding to this role.